hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Starting the game
 The Defender goes last.
 Roll a D6 to determine which attacker goes first.
 ##### Ending the game
 If the Defending player routs or if all of the Attacking players rout, then the game immediately ends.
+The game will also end if all of the Attacking players' warband leaders are Out of Action.

-Each Attacking warband must calculate its rout threshold (for example, a warband of 12 has a threshold of 3.).
-In order for the Attacker to win the scenario they must move this number of Warriors off of either of the table edges in the 12" x 12" zone that the Defender deployed in.
+In order for the Attacker to win the scenario they must move their warband leader into contact with a table edge along the 12" x 12" zone that the Defender deployed in.
+In doing so the leader will escape the board and win the scenario.

+The Defender will win if none of the Attackers have any leaders left, or if all Attackers rout.

 ##### Experience
-**+1 Breaking Through:** Warriors earn +1 Experience for breaking through enemy lines.
-If the warrior is a Henchman, then the whole group gains +1 Experience.
+**+2 Uncovering the Mystery!:** The leader of the winning warband will gain +2 Experience for uncovering the mystery.

+### The reward

+The winning warband will be able to choose the next scenario that is played.

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Street Fight
 </div>

+(No more than 4 players)

 _Often warbands will come face to face with each other in the narrow streets of Mordheim.
 Sometimes they pass each other without incident but more often the meeting ends in bloodshed._
 ##### Terrain
 This scenario works best in groups of no more than 4 players.
-While certainly possible to play with more it is advised to re-roll the scenario if your games group has more than 4 players.
+While certainly possible to play with more, it is advised to re-roll the scenario if your games group has more than 4 players.

 Set up a narrow street (approx 5" wide is best) with buildings on either side.
-In games with more than two players you will need to set up a junction in the middle of the board, allowing routes for each warband - a Street Fight with four players would therefore need to be a crossroad.
-As best you can, try to set this junction up in such a way that each warband will have about the same distance to travel if they intend on reaching the opposite board edge.
+In games with more than two players you will need to set up a junction in the middle of the board, allowing routes for each warband - a Street Fight with four players would therefore need to be at a crossroad.
+As best you can, try to set this junction up in such a way that each warband will have about the same distance to travel if they intend to reach the opposite board edge.

 Any area that is not part of any of the buildings and is not in the street is considered _Impassable Terrain_.
 It will be important to establish with the other players what is or isn't _Impassable Terrain_ before rolling for deployment.